 Tokenized stocks track real companies, whereas cryptocurrencies are native digital assets.

-Tokenized stocks are usually classified as securities, which is a big deal, because then they fall under the protection of a lot of legislation that protects actual banks.
+Tokenized stocks are usually classified as securities, which means they are generally subject to investor-protection, disclosure, and market-conduct rules under existing capital markets frameworks.
 This type of legislation is usually highly robust.

 Tokenized stocks fall under existing capital markets laws in many places.